There'll Never Be Another!

 The Memorial Tablet on a wall of the Downs Crematorium, Brighton.

-The Max Miller Walk on the Mediera Terrace in Kemptown, Brighton was officially acknowleged by the unveiling of a street sign in May, 2012.
+The Max Miller Walk on the Madeira Terrace in Kemptown, Brighton was officially acknowledged by the unveiling of a street sign in May, 2012.

 Max Miller Bus

 819 Dennis Trident convertible open topper - carried name since delivery in May 1999, changed to Micky Adams + Bobby Zamora during May 2001 then back to Max Miller, repainted in the new livery from November 2004.
 Repainted in allover red in April 2008 for City Sightseeing Tours.
 Max Miller moved to bus 808 July 2009 then on to bus 919 a Scania N94UD OmniDekka in February 2015.